meal-next-door/client/README.md

 Waste is a global problem and our app is a humble try at tackling this problem.

 We hope that you enjoy it as much as we do !

-Disclaimer : this is the frontend repository, the backend can be found here : https://github.com/meal-next-door/meal-next-door-server

 ------------------------
 INSTRUCTIONS